pcdshub/happi/docs/source/upcoming_release_notes/326-pre_release_default_editor.rst

 Maintenance
 -----------
-- Make pre-release notes script default to just using vim if EDITOR env var is not set.
+- Make pre-release notes script default to just using vi if EDITOR env var is not set.

 Contributors
 ------------